-Exhibiting at a trade show or exhibition is a significant investment for any small to medium-sized business.
+Exhibiting at a trade show or exhibition is a significant investment for many small to medium-sized businesses.
 So, you want to make sure it generates a good ROI (Return on Investment).
-But how can you make sure an exhibition is successful?
-Here we have a few tips to help you.
+Just booking a space and hooping people visit isn’t going to do this.
+So how can you make an exhibition successful?
+Here we have a few tips to help you organise an exhibition.

 Choose the Right Exhibition